Houston Tax Attorney

 The IRS whistleblower program allows taxpayers to obtain payment from the IRS for providing information about alleged tax wrongdoing by other taxpayers.
-According to the new guidance issued by the IRS, there has been a significant increase in the number and quality of informant claims.
-The guidance sets out a three-step process for handling whistleblower claims.
+How the IRS has administered the program has drawn criticism from politicians, taxpayers, and others.
+The IRS’s recent guidance aims to address these criticisms.
+It provides a three-step process for handling whistleblower claims:

-The guidance does not provide a fourth step to explain how the Whistleblower Office will process payments to the informants.
-I am guessing that this missing fourth step is the one that many would-be informants have the most questions about.
+The guidance does not explain how the IRS Whistleblower Office will process payments to the informants.
+This missing step is the one that many would-be informants have the most questions about.

 Presumably, the Whistleblower Office will monitor the audits close enough so that they are able to make payments to informants in a timely manner.

 Just in case this doesn’t happen, it might be helpful if the guidance had required the IRS audit personnel to notify the IRS Whistleblower Office of the resolution of the audit for claims involving informants.Previous post: Taxpayer Cannot Rely on Incompetent Tax Attorney

 Next post: Using a Subchapter S Corporation to Reduce Payroll Taxes for a Sole Proprietorship or Partnership?